Vamshireddy495/api_repo/README.md

-This project files explains the basis to intermediate concepts of APIs.
+This project files explains the basics to intermediate concepts of APIs.